Family Law Office

 The Court is also committed to increasing and updating family services.
 Described below are our family services and alternative dispute resolution (ADR) programs.
-For more information about the Family Law Office, please call Lisa Mohink, Family Law Coordinator, at 410-313-2225.
+For more information about the Family Law Office, please call the Family Law Coordinator, at 410-313-2225.

 Family Law Programs and Services

-1. Scheduling Conferences: Most contested domestic cases are scheduled for a scheduling conference.
-The conferences are scheduled by the Family Law Office and conducted by the Family Law Coordinator.
-All postponements can be faxed directly to the Family Law Office at 410-313-2413 and re-set accordingly.
+Most contested domestic cases are scheduled for a scheduling conference.
+The conferences are scheduled by the Family Law Office.
+All postponements can be faxed directly to the Family Law Office at 410-313-2413 or emailed to HCFamilylawoffice@mdcourts.gov and re-set accordingly.

-7. Mediation/Parenting Seminar payments: The Court has a small fund for low-income litigants to assist with the fees of court ordered mediation and the parenting seminar.
-Additionally, some of our mediators and our provider for parenting seminars will either offer their service at no cost to eligible litigants or will offer a sliding scale payment plan.
-Litigants are required to submit a fee waiver form for either option to the Family Law Office.
-The request will be approved or denied by the Family Law Coordinator using the income guides from MVLS.
-Upon approval, the court will pay the entire cost of mediation and/or the parenting seminar OR refer the case and ask the provider to perform the service at a reduced rate or pro bono.
+- Mediation payments: The Court has a small fund for low-income litigants to assist with the fees of court ordered mediation.
+Additionally, some of our mediators will either offer their service at no cost to eligible litigants or will offer a sliding scale payment plan.
+Litigants are required to submit a fee waiver form (MS Word document) to the Family Law Office.
+The request will be approved or denied by the Family Law Coordinator using income based eligibility guidelines.
+Upon approval, the court will pay the entire cost of mediation OR refer the case and ask the provider to perform the service at a reduced rate or pro bono.